lrzjason/Comfyui-LoraUtils/README.md

 - Displays the complete list of all keys in the LoRA for reference
 - Helps users craft precise regex patterns for LoraLayersOperation

+### Save LoRA

+This node saves a modified LoRA state dictionary to a safetensors file.
+It allows users to persist their LoRA modifications for later use.

+#### Inputs

+- **lora**: The modified LoRA state dictionary to save
+- **filename**: The filename to save the LoRA as (e.g. my_lora.safetensors)
+- **output_dir** (optional): Directory to save the LoRA to.
+Defaults to ComfyUI output directory if not provided.

+#### Outputs

+- None (this is an output node that performs file saving)

+#### Behavior

+- Saves the LoRA to the specified filename in safetensors format
+- Will overwrite existing files if they have the same name
+- Automatically adds .safetensors extension if not present
+- Saves to the ComfyUI output directory by default
+- Optionally accepts a custom output directory
+- Provides feedback message confirming the save location

 ## Key Features

 - **Separation of Concerns**: Load, modify, and apply LoRAs in separate steps for maximum flexibility